verodr/Project1-Game/README.md

     }
 ```
 The function checkHit checks if a collision with any missile has occurred.
 There are two different cases to consider, both handled by a nested if condition:
-One enemy missile has reached the player: in this case the function removes the enemy missile, decreases the life bar and, if needed, removes one heart.
+- one enemy missile has reached the player: in this case the function removes the enemy missile, decreases the life bar and, if needed, removes one heart;
-One player’s missile has reached an enemy: in this case both the enemy and the missile are removed, the score is increased and a short explosion gif replaces the enemy while an explosion sound is played.
+- One player’s missile has reached an enemy: in this case both the enemy and the missile are removed, the score is increased and a short explosion gif replaces the enemy while an explosion sound is played;
-If no collision has happened this function returns zero and allows the movement function to proceed by moving the missiles up or down.
+- If no collision has happened this function returns zero and allows the movement function to proceed by moving the missiles up or down.

 ### Phase 4: Main loop
-The main functions of the game are “startGame” and “endGame” The first activates two setInterval loops: one for the movement of the enemies and one for the movement of the missiles.
+The main functions of the game are “startGame” and “endGame”.
+The first activates two setInterval loops: one for the movement of the enemies and one for the movement of the missiles.
 I’ve chosen two different timers in order to make the missiles faster than the enemies which gives some more realism to the game.
 ``` javascript
 document.addEventListener('keydown', playerMovement)
        multiEnemies(gridCol, gridRows)